 2. Reputation management empowers your sales and marketing

 Reputation management lives within the wide world of sales and marketing, and though it can be described as a “tactic,” it’s hardly negligible.
 In reality, reputation management lives at the heart of sales and marketing.
 Why?
 Because what people think of a brand influences everything about that brand.

 With a good reputation management plan, you can clear the way for positive messages to have the maximum effect.
 When people already believe in your company's mission your content will reach more of its readers.

 3. Reputation management is essential for a business’s survival

 We’re not overstating the case when we write that reputation management is essential for a company’s survival.
-Enron vanished in the wake of corruption and the ensuing PR backlash.
+Enron vanished in the wake of corruption and the ensuing public relations backlash.
 Other giants like BP, Wells Fargo and United Airlines have been able to withstand reputation blowups, but not without serious costs.

 These are all examples of how the emergence of online communication platforms has made reputation more delicate.
 Whereas before people who had a bad experience with a business may have only told a few close friends, now they have the ability to publish their views online, where they may be viewed by thousands, even millions of people.
 These days, a single badly handled situation can plunge a company into bankruptcy.

-In the fall of 2017, officers forcibly removed a passenger from United Airlines flight 3411 from Chicago to Louisville.
+As you may remember, in the fall of 2017, officers forcibly removed a passenger from United Airlines flight 3411 from Chicago to Louisville.
 Following the massive negative public exposure, investors watched in horror as United Airlines hemorrhaged nearly a billion dollars in market cap value.

 United Airlines is still flying the skies, but not without a permanently marred reputation.
-Other companies — smaller ones, or less capably equipped ones —;would simply crash and burn in the wake of this kind of reputation disaster.
+Other companies — smaller ones, or less capably equipped ones — would simply crash and burn in the wake of this kind of reputation disaster.